alexnederlof/todo-starter/README.md

 ## View Hasura Console

 Hasura console provides admin views for all postgres tables and a GraphQL playground to demo queries on.
-Assuming from the root project directory `ts-react-apollo-node`

 ```bash
 cd hasura